The Stafford Pharmacy Advantage

 - Pharmacists are always available for follow up as questions arise once the owner takes the medication home and begins administration.

 At Stafford Pharmacy we follow strict policies and procedures to ensure each of the medications we compound meets the highest standards.
-We routinely send samples from batches of our compounded products to Eagle Analytical Services for potency testing.
+We routinely send samples from batches of our compounded products to third party labs for potency testing.
 This ensures that our compounded preparations contain not less than 90% and not more than 110% of the labeled quantity of an active ingredient as allowed by the USP 797 standards.
 We strive for 100% potency, and the majority of our samples come extremely close to this number.
 We have attached a copy of a tramadol potency test from earlier this year.

 We are a privately owned and operated Canadian company, in business since 1985.
 Our focus is the home based healthcare market which includes traditional pharmaceutical care, customized compounding for both human and small animal patients, complementary alternative medicines, functional medicine therapeutics with an emphasis on the knowledge and experience that goes with this.
 Although a certain portion of the business is product based, the knowledge base, represented by the trained staff of pharmacists, nurse, technicians and homecare consultants is where we put our emphasis and where we think our greatest value is to you – the healthcare professional, the patient, the companion animal owner.
 As a result, we offer a complete package of products and services for the healthcare consumer and the healthcare practitioner.